AleksandrStorozhenko/ConwayTransducer/README.md

 ## Overview

 We implement a key automaton-based structure—the **Transducer**—which models finite-state machines essential to proving both Conway’s **Cosmological Theorem** and the **Splitting Theorem**.
-The automata approach modernizes Conway's 'manual' methods used to prove these theorems, providing a runtime efficient computational demonstration that verifies Conway's result of audioactive sequence stabilization after 24 iterations.
+The automata approach modernizes Conway's 'manual' methods used to prove these theorems, providing a runtime efficient computational demonstration that verifies Conway's result of audioactive sequence stabilization after 24 derivations.

 ## Core Concepts